d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 To start we instantiate two $10000$-dimensional vectors containing all ones.
 In one method we will loop over the vectors with a Python `for` loop.
-In the other method we will rely on a single call to `np`.
+In the other method we will rely on a single call to `+`.

 ```{.python .input}
 %matplotlib inline